 From Aesop to Maus, humans have always told stories about animals.
 These stories encourage us to pose philosophical and ethical questions such as: What does it mean to be human?
 What differentiates humans from other animals?
 Is it possible to access knowledge and to communicate without verbal language?
 If so, what might that kind of knowledge and that kind of communication look like?
 This course serves as an introduction to the emerging field of animal studies, and encourages students to consider the role that animals play in literature, in society, and in earth’s ecosystems.
 We will explore questions raised by literary animals from multiple perspectives, including from the point of view of (fictional) animals themselves.

 ENG 020: Introduction to Shakespeare Studies

 In this course, students are introduced to the plays and poetry of William Shakespeare.
 We read a few texts from representative genres (six or so plays and several sonnets), slowly considering each scene or poem in depth in order to develop the skills needed to read and understand this challenging literature.
 We will also read materials explaining the historical contexts that shaped these plays, and consider why they continue to be so popular throughout the world.
-You will learn about both historical and modern-day performances of Shakespeare’s works by viewing several films and a live performance, and by reciting or performing yourself.
+You will learn about both historical and modern-day performances of Shakespeare’s works by viewing several films and a live performance, and by performing or doing a creative project.